 Your target customer does not want to feel like you “sold” them a service but instead would prefer to think that they discovered you organically on their own.

 What is Content Marketing?

-Roofing companies market content for a few simple reasons; cost, leads, and retention.
-The cost of marketing content is relatively inexpensive when compared to other forms of promotion but it can generate leads at a similar and often higher rate.
+Roofing companies market content for a few simple reasons: cost, leads, and retention.
+The cost of marketing content is relatively inexpensive compared to other forms of promotion but can generate roofing leads at a similar and often higher rate.

 Content Marketing is Here to Stay